-When preparing and mailing your corporate franchise tax return, please be sure to:
+When preparing and mailing your corporation franchise tax return, please be sure to:

-- Include your employer identification number and file number on each form filed.
-You will find these numbers above your printed corporation name and address. - Have the appropriate individuals sign the return. - Make your check payable to: New York State Corporation Tax. - Attach a complete copy of your federal return. - Attach Form CT-3-A/ATT, and all other required forms. - Assemble your return and attachments this way:
+- Include your employer identification number and file number on each form filed. - Have the appropriate individuals sign the return. - Make your check payable to: New York State Corporation Tax. - Attach a complete copy of your federal return. - Attach Form CT-3-A/ATT and all other required forms. - Assemble your return and attachments this way: